Portugal president throws politics into disarray

 ‘BETWEEN ROCK AND HARD PLACE’

-“It is not acceptable to delay elections and force a commitment from the Socialists on austerity policies that have led the country to a social, political and economic disaster,” former Socialist leader Eduardo Ferro Rodrigues said earlier.
+“It is not acceptable to delay elections and force a commitment from the Socialists on austerity policies that have led the country to a social, political and economic disaster,” said former Socialist leader Eduardo Ferro Rodrigues.

 He said the president had put the Socialists between a “rock and a hard place”.